-Children who present with issues with compliance are often anxious.
-Noncompliance is a strategy they use to feel as though they can influence what happens to them and feel safe.
+Noncompliance is a strategy these children and young people use to feel as though they can influence what happens to them and feel safe.
 Any measure to address issues with compliance needs to recognise this and balance it with the need to support feelings of safety and potency (that is, feeling able to influence their world) for the child.

 What follows are some gentle strategies that, when used in combination, help to restore adult authority and influence (which children need) while also supporting the child or young person’s feelings of safety and potency.
 That is, they address the reason for the behaviour, as well as the behaviour.